Nicholas Kristof can’t find grown-up Africans to pose with him

 Anyway, he still can’t find grown-up Africans to pose with him.

-* They even got the accents of the South African mercenaries right in this ‘short film’ to promote video game Call of Duty: Modern Warfare.
-Though at times it sounds like the accents in Lethal Weapon 2:
+They even got the accents of the white South African mercenaries right in this ‘short film’ to promote video game Call of Duty: Modern Warfare.
+Though at times it sounds like the accents in Lethal Weapon 2.

-* Now every foreign journalist visiting South Africa has to stop in Diepsloot, a massive squatter camp in Soweto, after the The New York Times went there.
+Now every foreign journalist visiting South Africa has to stop in Diepsloot, a massive squatter camp in Soweto, after the The New York Times went there.
 (There’s also a book by a South African journalist about the area.)
-Now it’s then turn of the British Channel 4.
+Now it’s the turn of the British Channel 4.
 Anybody seen it?
-It’s being broadcast this weekend.
+It is being broadcast this weekend.

-* Toronto’s imagineNATIVE film and media arts festival (October 19-23) has a focus on “the Khoi-San,” basically films about coloured life worlds in South Africa.
-Films like “Ongeriewe” (trailer here), “The Fashion Gap,” and “Jitsvinger: Maak it Aan, about the Cape Town rapper.
+Toronto’s imagineNATIVE film and media arts festival (October 19-23) has a focus on “the Khoi-San,” basically films about coloured life worlds in South Africa.
+Films like “Ongeriewe,” “The Fashion Gap,” and “Jitsvinger: Maak it Aan, about the Cape Town rapper.
 They’re also screening “The Uprising of Hangberg” and “Shirley Adams.”
 I’ll unpack the whole Khoi-San thing another time.
 Here‘s a link to the full schedule.

-* I recently came across a series of portraits by Swedish photographer Elisabeth Ohlson Wallin of a group of HIV positive South Africans entitled “Via Dolorossa” that depicts “suffering, endeavour and love in a South Africa afflicted with HIV and Aids.”
+I recently came across a series of portraits by Swedish photographer Elisabeth Ohlson Wallin of a group of HIV positive South Africans entitled “Via Dolorossa” that depicts “suffering, endeavor and love in a South Africa afflicted with HIV and Aids.”
 Sample:

-* Remember when famed photographer Roy Zipstein traveled to Durban before the 2010 World Cup and shot a spread for a design magazine on the new Moses Mabhida stadium?
-And you marveled?
-Here’s two shots to refresh your memory:
+Remember when famed photographer Roy Zipstein traveled to Durban before the 2010 World Cup and shot a spread for a design magazine on the new Moses Mabhida stadium?
+And you marveled, right.
+So did we.

 Well, the stadium is operating at a lost.
 If you want to read more about the politics of stadium construction in South Africa, I’d suggest checking out the work of historian Peter Alegi: his academic research here (on stadium construction in Cape Town and Durban) and on his blog, here.
 Oh, and what about Soccer City?

-First some political music: David Patrick Lane introduced me to British post-punk band, The Three Johns, this week (we were talking football), especially to the group’s 1982 single, “English White Boy Engineer” which attacked hypocritical attitudes towards South Africa and Apartheid in the UK.
+First some political music: David Patrick Lane introduced me to British post-punk band, The Three Johns (we were talking football), especially to the group’s 1982 single, “English White Boy Engineer” which attacked hypocritical attitudes towards South Africa and Apartheid in the UK.
 Salute.

 Now back to your regular programming.

-The beautiful video for Baltimore’s Future Islands’ “Balance” from their new EP:
+Here’s The beautiful video for Baltimore’s Future Islands’ “Balance” from their new EP.

-Roff, the French rapper of Cape Verdean descent, has a dream of throwing a “Thug Marriage” somewhere in a Gulf state:
+Rohff, the French rapper of Cape Verdean descent, has a dream of throwing a “Thug Marriage” somewhere in a Gulf state.
+The singer Indila contributes melodies.

 The Zambian group., Zone Fam, with “Mbama“:

-Stella Mwangi was born in Kenya and grew up in Norway:
+Stella Mwangi was born in Kenya and grew up in Norway.
+This would usually make me leave the dance floor behind.

-Fianlly, who cares if this has nothing to do with Africa, but I really dig the German Youtube channel, TV Noir, a collection of live acoustic performances.
-Like the tune “Railway” by the group BOY:
+Finally, who cares if this has nothing to do with Africa, but I really dig the German Youtube channel, TV Noir, a collection of live acoustic performances.
+Like the tune “Railway” by the group BOY.

 Further Reading